cdriveraus/academic-kickstart/content/post/2020-2-6-missingdata.markdown

 <img src="/post/2020-2-6-missingdata_files/figure-html/unnamed-chunk-5-2.png" width="672" />

 To access the imputed, smoothed values without plotting directly, we use the mean of our parameter samples to calculate various state and observation expectations using the ctStanKalman function.
-(In this case the samples are based on the Hessian at the max likelihood, but they could potentially come via importance sampling or Stan's dynamic HMC.)
+(In this case the samples are based on the Hessian at the max likelihood, but they could potentially come via importance sampling or Stan's dynamic HMC if we used different fitting options.)
 If we wanted more or different values to be available from such an approach, the easiest way is to include them as missing observations in the dataset used for fitting.

 ```r
 k<-ctStanKalman(fit,collapsefunc = mean)